Katie Archibald: Track

 Archibald retained her Individual Pursuit and Omnium titles at the European Championships and was also part of the team that took the silver medal in the team pursuit.

 Archibald was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours for services to cycling.

 Archibald was chosen to be part of the UK's cycling squad at the postponed 2020 Tokyo Olympics where she was joined by Elinor Barker, Neah Evans, Laura Kenny and Josie Knight for the endurance races.
 She returned with a silver medal in the Women's team pursuit, but shared the inaugural gold medal in Women's Madison with Laura Kenny.
 In October 2021 Archibald was selected for the European Track cycling championships, winning her 15th and 16th gold medals in the Scratch race and Omnium to become the elite events most successful ever competitor.
+In June 2024, Archibald was ruled out of the upcoming Olympics in Paris.
+Archibald broke two bones in her leg and tore ligaments off the bone after falling over a step in her garden in a “freak accident.”
+She made her return to the track in October at the 2024 UCI Track Cycling World Championships in Denmark.

+At the 2025 UCI Track Cycling World Championships, Archibald finished second in the elimination race.
+She then won the world madison title alongside Maddie Leech.

 Road

 Her road cycling team Podium Ambition, formerly Pearl Izumi Sports Tours International, turned professional for the start of the 2016 UCI Women's World Tour.
 She, along with team-mates Sarah Storey and Joanna Rowsell, were the first riders to be named in the new line-up.
 Archibald joined Sheffield based Team WNT Pro Cycling for the 2017 season.
 During the 2017 season, Archibald finished third on stage three and four of the Semana Ciclista Valenciana.
 In the domestic Matrix Fitness Grand Prix Series, Archibald won round 2 in Stoke-on-Trent and finished second in the opening event in Redditch.
 Archibald finished second in the national road race championship and third in the British time trial championships on the Isle of Man, before taking the circuit racing championship in Sheffield.

 For the 2018 season Archibald decided to join Wiggle High5 Pro Cycling.